L3-N0X/obsidian-marker/README.md

 - **Formula Detection**: Accurately captures and converts mathematical formulas
 - **Table Extraction**: Preserves table structures in your Markdown output
 - **Image Handling**: Extracts and saves images from your PDFs and includes them in the markdown
+- **Batch Processing**: Convert multiple PDFs at once by selecting files with Alt + Click (Note: Processing multiple files may take considerable time depending on their size and complexity)
 - **Mobile Compatibility**: Works on both desktop and mobile Obsidian apps
 - **Flexible Output**: Choose between full content extraction or specific elements (text/images)